Juhannuspukki/pollex-web/content/board/index.md

 All emails are: firstname.lastname@student.tut.fi

-The entire board will be reachable through pollex@tut.fi
+The entire board is reachable through pollex@tut.fi